7staff/IT-Tutorial/camera.md

 Here is a photo comparison
 ![alt text](https://www.thesun.co.uk/wp-content/uploads/2018/03/af-composite-phone-versus-11.jpg?strip=all&w=750)

 I personally like the iPhone's colors better.
+The samsung seems to put false brightness over the photo

 You have to be careful with what you do with these images.
 Sending them over text or email can compress the photo.
 When a photo compresses, it reduces the size... at the cost of the **resolution**.